ePages-de/epages-devportal/_posts/2019/2019-08-20-end-to-end-tests-with-geb-and-spock.md

 ## Concurrent test execution

 We had to take some precautions in order to be able to run tests concurrently.
-There word "concurrent" has two different meanings here.
+The word "concurrent" has two different meanings here.
 On one hand it refers to starting the program in a way that makes it invoke several tests in parallel.
 This can be achieved using the [`maxParallelForks`](https://docs.gradle.org/current/dsl/org.gradle.api.tasks.testing.Test.html#org.gradle.api.tasks.testing.Test:maxParallelForks) property of a Gradle test task.
 This way of parallelising tests written in JVM / Gradle does not require any specific support by the test framework.